 Alternatively, click on the actual "place marker" on the map to bring up the information about your chosen place.
 Zoom in and examine your mapped chosen place.
-Be proud that you have carried out all of the steps necessary for the world to see your contribution to this map made by several people.
+Congratulations you have carried out all of the steps necessary for the world to see your contribution to this map.

-Now, you are almost done with this learning module.
+You are almost done with this learning module.
 There are just a few more questions left.
 Please answer the following: